How much does your meat cost?

 When you are ready to reserve a portion of meat, you will send in a non-refundable deposit that applies toward the total cost of your meat.
 When your meat is harvested we will e-mail you to let you know the weight of your animal and the amount due.
 We require you to pay for your meat “in full” (final bill less your reservation deposit) before your meat is released to you from the butcher.
-You can make payments in cash or check.
+We take credit cards through Paypal and offer a 3.5% cash or check discount.

 Is is economical to buy a side of beef, pork or lamb?

 We think so and the people at Mint.com agree.